abhijeetdhumal/techovercoffee/content/blog/terraform-aws-elasticsearch/aws-elasticsearch.md

 terraform apply
 ```

 This blog post did not cover terraform basics on how to write each component.
-There is good material available over web.
-I have created a bootcamp for terraform beginner, here is the [github](https://github.com/pariksheet/terraform-bootcamp) link.
+There are good materials available over web.
+I have created a bootcamp for terraform noobs, here is the [github](https://github.com/pariksheet/terraform-bootcamp) link.

 Feel free to ask any specific question over comment section.